daswer123/xtts-api-server/README.md

 Once you have at least one file in your speakers folder, you can get its name via API and then you only need to specify the file name.

-# Note about cloning samples
+# Note on creating samples for quality voice cloning

 The following post is a quote by user [Material1276 from reddit](https://www.reddit.com/r/Oobabooga/comments/1807tsl/comment/ka5l8w9/?share_id=_5hh4KJTXrEOSP0hR0hCK&utm_content=2&utm_medium=android_app&utm_name=androidcss&utm_source=share&utm_term=1)